zhuangchong/fluss/website/docs/engine-flink/getting-started.md

 1. The `bootstrap.servers` means the Fluss server address.
 Before you config the `bootstrap.servers`, you should start the Fluss server first.
 See [Deploying Fluss](/docs/install-deploy/overview/#how-to-deploy-fluss) for how to build a Fluss cluster.
-   Here, we suppose you have built a Fluss cluster in local machine and the CoordinatorServer port is 9123.
+   Here, it is assumed that there is a Fluss cluster running on your local machine and the CoordinatorServer port is 9123.
-2. The `bootstrap.servers` is used to discover all the nodes in the Fluss cluster.
-You can configure it with 1 or 3 Fluss server (either CoordinatorServer or TabletServer) addresses using comma separated.
+2. The` bootstrap.servers` configuration is used to discover all nodes within the Fluss cluster.
+It can be set with one or more (up to three) Fluss server addresses (either CoordinatorServer or TabletServer) separated by commas.
 :::

-## Creating a table
+## Creating a Table
 ```sql title="Flink SQL Client"
 USE CATALOG `fluss_catalog`;